 Our amazing team volunteers almost 5,000 hours a year

-Volunteers are at the very heart of Victoria Lifeline.
-Our medical alert system is installed by a dedicated group of Home Service volunteers who are committed to the clients we serve.
+Our medical alert system is installed by a dedicated group of Home Service Volunteers who are committed to the clients we serve.
 Trained and supported by a full-time Volunteer Coordinator, the Home Service Representative is an integral part of this organization.

 Well, a lot like you - a retired RCMP officer, a former banking executive and a nurse just to name a few.
 Our volunteers come to us from different backgrounds, but they all have one thing in common - the desire to make a difference in the life of someone else.

-Whether they’re helping a patient finally return home from the hospital or giving a young client with MS the confidence to live on her own, our volunteers give back to the community in so many ways.
+Whether they’re helping a patient finally return home from the hospital or giving a young client with MS the confidence to live on their own, our volunteers give back to the community in so many ways.